AdmiralPotato/rainbowspace/README.md

 * Any kind of persistence
 * Ability to share a particular image/configuration via link
 * Some kind of error displays when things break
-* Figure out what to do with the settings toggle margin issue on windows desktop

 ## Install and local development